chaos-lang/chaos-lang.org/website/blog/2021-01-21-chaos-release-notes-v0.2.0.md

 authorURL: https://mertyildiran.com/
 ---

-Yestarday we have published Chaos version [**v0.2.0**](https://github.com/chaos-lang/chaos/releases/tag/v0.2.0) and today I would like to summarize the overall fixes and changes in the Chaos Language.
+Yesterday we have published Chaos version [**v0.2.0**](https://github.com/chaos-lang/chaos/releases/tag/v0.2.0) and today I would like to summarize the overall fixes and changes in the Chaos Language.

 ## Bug Fixes

 ### A bug in the operator precendence

-There was an operator precedence issue in mathematical expressions when they a variable name.
+There was an operator precedence issue in the mathematical expressions when they include a variable name.

 For example `2 * n - 2` was being evalated to `2`: